kurbhatt/BestPractices/README.md

   - Access private member's value without using getter setter.
   - Overload main method.
   - main method execution order.
-  - Encryption and Decryption of string using AES algorithm using encryption key..
+  - Encryption and Decryption of string using AES algorithm using encryption key.
+  - Load multiple properties file in single property instance.

 For further Query or Found any Issue Please Contact: